onnx/onnx/docs/docsgen/source/technical/float8.rst

 First one is E4M3, 1 bit for the sign, 4 bits for the exponents and 3 bits for the mantissa.
 Second one is E5M2, 1 bit for the sign, 3 bits for the exponents and 2 for the mantissa.
-The first types is mostly used for the coefficients, the second one for the gradient.
+The first types is mostly used for the weights, the second one for the gradient.

 Second paper `8-bit Numerical Formats For Deep Neural Networks
 <https://arxiv.org/pdf/2206.02915.pdf>`_ introduces